Frozen 2: Voice cast

-Frozen II also features Martha Plimpton as the Northuldra chief Yelena and Sterling K. Brown as the Arendelle lieutenant Mattias.
+Frozen 2 also features Martha Plimpton as the Northuldra chief Yelena and Sterling K. Brown as the Arendelle lieutenant Mattias.
 Jason Ritter voices Ryder, a member of Northuldra; and Rachel Matthews voices Honeymaren, Ryder's sister who also resides in the Enchanted Forest.

 Evan Rachel Wood voices Iduna (Elsa and Anna's mother), and Delaney Rose Stein voices the young Iduna.
 Alfred Molina voices Agnarr (Elsa and Anna's father), and Jackson Stein voices young Agnarr.
 Jeremy Sisto voices Runeard (Agnarr's father and Elsa and Anna's grandfather); Ciarán Hinds voices the Rock Troll head Pabbie; and Aurora is "the voice" (a call to Elsa).
 Alan Tudyk voices a guard, a Northuldran leader, and an Arendellian soldier.
 Paul Briggs reprised his role in the post-credits scene as Marshmallow, a snow monster created by Elsa.

 Production

 Conception

 Producer Peter Del Vecho said on March 31, 2014, that he, Chris Buck, and Jennifer Lee collaborated well, and he envisioned another Frozen-related project.
 The following month, Walt Disney Studios chairman Alan F. Horn said that a sequel would not be immediately forthcoming because the studio was focusing on a Broadway musical adaptation of Frozen.
-In a May 2014 CNBC interview with David Faber, Disney CEO Bob Iger said that the company would not force the development of a sequel, because it was concerned about not living up to the first film.
+In a May 2014 CNBC interview with David Faber, the Walt Disney Company CEO Bob Iger said that the company would not force the development of a sequel, because it was concerned about not living up to the first film.
 Iger said that the Frozen franchise "is something that is kind of forever for the company", similar to The Lion King.

 On June 10, 2014, Lee confirmed that Walt Disney Studios CCO John Lasseter had authorized her and Buck to explore a possible sequel.
 While working on the short film Frozen Fever (2015), they realized that they missed the characters.
 Meanwhile, Del Vecho had been asked by fans about Frozen's future.
 Lee, Buck, and Del Vecho discussed the possibility of a sequel.
 Buck later said, "The one thing that we did right away was to figure out what would be satisfying for Anna and Elsa at the end of the movie."
 They decided on ending the sequel with Anna becoming the queen of Arendelle, while Elsa would be "free".